harrywang/harrywang.github.io/_posts/2022-02-08-python-cheatsheet.md

 [Back to Top](#title)

-## Context Manager
+## Context Manager (`with` statement)

-While Python's context managers are widely used, few understand the purpose behind their use.
-These statements, commonly used with reading and writing files, assist the application in conserving system memory and improve resource management by ensuring specific resources are only in use for certain processes.

-### with statement

 A context manager is an object that is notified when a context (a block of code) starts and ends.
-You commonly use one with the with statement.
-It takes care of the notifying.
+You commonly use one with the `with` statement.

 For example, file objects are context managers.
 When a context ends, the file object is closed automatically: